OpenVidu/openvidu.io-docs/docs/deployment/allow-users-behind-firewalls.md

 TURN_STATIC_AUTH_SECRET=mysecret
 ```

-On the other hand the OpenVidu configuration at `/opt/openvidu/.env` should include this property:
+On the other hand at OpenVidu, configuration in `/opt/openvidu/.env` should include this property:

 ```
 OPENVIDU_WEBRTC_ICE_SERVERS=["url=turns:turn-server.example.com:443,staticAuthSecret=mysecret"]